EasternSpatial/create-from-selected/README.md

 # create-from-selected
-QGIS plugin creates a scratch layer from selected features and applies symbology
+QGIS plugin creates a scratch layer from selected features and applies the parent symbology